-The Control and Risk Committees of the Parent Company4 and UnipolSai Assicurazioni S.p.A. ("UnipolSai") provide, vis-à-vis their respective Boards of Directors, support in defining the guidelines of the internal control and risk management system in order to contribute to sustainable success, so that the main business risks are correctly identified, adequately measured, managed and monitored line with Unipol and UnipolSai strategies.
+The Control and Risk Committees of the Parent Company6 and UnipolSai Assicurazioni S.p.A. ("UnipolSai") provide, vis-à-vis their respective Boards of Directors, support in defining the guidelines of the internal control and risk management system in order to contribute to sustainable success, so that the main business risks are correctly identified, as well as adequately measured, managed and monitored, in line with Unipol and UnipolSai strategies.